ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 will expect a request from the RO's browser using the HTTP method GET as described in {{interaction-callback}}.

+The client instance's URI MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.

 ~~~ json
 "interact": {
     "finish": {